johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-webview-policies.md

   #### Description

   Setting the policy specifies a list of hostnames or hostname patterns (such as '[\*.]example.com') that won't be upgraded to HTTPS.
-Organizations can use this policy to maintain access to servers that don't support HTTPS, without needing to disable "AutomaticHttpsDefault" or "HttpsUpgradesEnabled".
+Organizations can use this policy to maintain access to servers that don't support HTTPS, without needing to disable "HttpsUpgradesEnabled".

 Supplied hostnames must be canonicalized: Any IDNs must be converted to their A-label format, and all ASCII letters must be lowercase.